 A HPV test is a simple test that is done in the same way as a Pap smear - it can be done at the same time or separately.
 Cells are collected from the cervix and DNA from the cells is checked to look for the presence of 14 high-risk HPV strains that could cause cervical cancer.5

-The high-risk HPV test can tell the doctor whether you are at risk of cervical cancer before anything abnormal shows on a Pap smear.
+The HPV test that checks for high-risk HPV strains can tell the doctor whether you are at risk of cervical cancer before anything abnormal shows on a Pap smear.

-The high-risk HPV Test tells the doctor whether you have the high-risk HPV strains or not,9, 10 and identifies HPV 16 and/or 18 which causes 70% of all cervical cancer cases.11 Women with HPV 16 and/or 18 are 35 times more at risk of developing cervical pre-cancer than those without the viruses.4
+The HPV test that checks for high-risk HPV strains tells the doctor whether you have the high-risk HPV strains or not,9, 10 and identifies HPV 16 and/or 18 which causes 70% of all cervical cancer cases.11 Women with HPV 16 and/or 18 are 35 times more at risk of developing cervical pre-cancer than those without the viruses.4

 A Pap smear cannot test for HPV 16, 18 or any of the other 12 high-risk HPV types associated with cervical cancer.
 A Pap smear identifies changes that have already occurred in the cells of the cervix.
 Studies have shown that up to one in three women who had been told they were well after receiving a Pap smear actually had cervical cancer.12, 13 Early detection of pre-cancer is critical and by identifying risk, a doctor can put preventative measures in place and help reduce your risk for developing cervical cancer.
 HPV testing is very easy and can be done at the same time as (or separately from) your Pap smear.